BlockchainCap/swaymigo/README.md

 `// TODO`

 # Disclaimer
 The current iteration of contracts written here are un-audited and are presented for demonstration purposes only.
 These contracts are not considered production ready.
-If you or your team is looking to build a Fuel application using the swaymigo library, reach out to ryan@blockchaincapital.com.
+If you or your team is looking to build a Fuel application using the swaymigo library, reach out to ryan@blockchain.capital.